cheil/IsoME.jl/docs/src/bestPractices.md

     inp = arguments(some input, muc_AD = 0.14)
     EliashbergSolver(inp)
     ```
-By using this strategy, it is impossible to hand-over an unexpected input to the `EliashbergSolver()`.
+By using this strategy, it is impossible to hand-over any unexpected input to the `EliashbergSolver()`.